torresjchristopher/Remote_Cloud_Env_Configuration/README.md

 ## Overview

-This is a **hard** difficulty infrastructure task that challenges LLM agents to deploy a production-grade, multi-region active-active AWS environment using Terraform, then validate automatic failover capabilities.
+This is an infrastructure task that challenges LLM agents to deploy a production-grade, multi-region active-active AWS environment using Terraform, then validate automatic failover capabilities.

 ## Task Difficulty